Lo Stivale (newspaper)

-Lo Stivale: Periodico d’informazione, Cultura e Sport per gli italiani dell’Alberta was an Italian newspaper published in Alberta.
+Lo Stivale: Periodico d’informazione, Cultura e Sport per gli italiani dell’Alberta was an Italian-language newspaper published in Alberta.

 Background

 Canada’s first Italian newspaper dates to the late 19th Century; after 1950, Italian publications became increasingly common across the country.
 Lo Stivale’s appearance in 1984 may be traced to the confluence of several notable developments in that province’s history.
 It coincided with a boom period for community newspapers in Canada; with an economic explosion in Alberta; with the centenary of the founding of the city of Calgary that year; with the 1981 Canadian census returns’ ranking of Alberta with the country’s fourth largest population of Italian origin; and with the designation of Calgary in September 1981 as the locale for the 1988 Winter Olympics.

 Publishing history

 Content and design

 Lo Stivale ("The Boot") was launched by Lo Stivale Graphics, Ltd., of Calgary on April 19, 1984.
 Written entirely in Italian, it was an independent, fee-based newspaper reaching "the Italian community of Calgary" every other Thursday, covering news, culture and sports (including the local scene).

 Lo Stivale initially had a staff of six, headed by publisher Frank Longinotti and Managing Editor Ignazio Lobasso.
 Lobasso had 12 years of newspaper experience with a Toronto Italian daily, and was also responsible for the graphics and design.
 The typesetting and camera work for at least the first 11 issues were output by The Jewish Star, another Calgary community newspaper.

 Lo Stivale’s "prima edizione" of 12 pages in a 6-column, tabloid-sized newspaper, used a single blue spot-color and consisted entirely of newly typeset material.
 It had an advertising content of approximately 33 percent.
 Graphically, the newspaper was characterized as "one of the prettiest ...
 European-style, and first-class."